Has chronic pain taken over your life?

 Chronic pain has become an epidemic

-According to research published by the CDC in March of 2023, an estimated 51 million people - which is more than 20% of American adults - suffer from chronic pain.
-That’s more than one in every five Americans suffering from some form of chronic pain.
-So if this includes you, then you are not alone.
 Many people struggle with some form of pain, or multiple different kinds of pain at once, that have an unknown origin.
 This is often frustrating, because despite seeking help from medical professionals, nothing seems to help.
 Maybe you’ve tried a variety of western doctors with different specialties, physical therapists (PT), acupuncture, reiki, massage therapy, medications…and still nothing has worked.
+And then maybe you tried a bunch of pseudo-science backed programs off of social media when you got desperate.
+But still nothing helped much.

 There is hope for healing with chronic pain treatment

-What if I told you that many people in chronic pain don’t have to be, and that with the right treatment, you might be able to reduce or even eliminate your symptoms?
+What if I told you that many people who are stuck in chronic pain don’t have to be, and that with the right treatment, you might be able to reduce or even eliminate your symptoms?
 “Nonsense!” you might say, “I’ve already tried everything and the doctors told me I’m just doomed to be in pain forever”.

 What is Neuroplastic Pain?

-Neuroplastic pain is what happens when the brain is keyed up/on edge (perhaps from a history of trauma or a previous injury) and it then misinterprets every signal that comes its way as dangerous - much like a child who just heard a ghost story before bed and worries that every bump in the night is a monster coming to get them.
+Neuroplastic pain is what happens when the brain is keyed up/on edge (perhaps from a history of trauma or a previous injury) and it then interprets every signal that comes its way as dangerous — much like a child who just heard a ghost story before bed and then worries that every bump in the night is a monster coming to get them.
 It is essentially a false alarm from the brain.
 But to be clear, this false alarm is NOT your fault, nor are you “making it up”.
 This pain is just as real as if you put your hand on a hot stove.

-Where does pain come from
+Where does pain come from?

 All pain comes from the brain, even the kind that happens when you put your hand on a hot stove or break your leg.
 When you put your hand on a hot stove, the nerve endings in your hand collect data which they send to your brain.
 Your brain then reads that data like a report and interprets it to decide if there is a problem that needs addressing or not.
 In the case of the hot stove, your brain says “WOW, that’s way too hot, if we don’t move our hand fast, then we’re going to get burned!”.
 The brain then sends pain signals down to the hand to let you know something bad is happening and you should move your hand.
 The medical term for this is called nociceptive pain.